eperezm19/codex-ai/README.md

+# Codex UI Library

+This project provides a React component library built with Vite and TypeScript.
+It comes configured with **Tailwind CSS v4**, **Radix UI** primitives and **Storybook** for local development and documentation.
+Components are built as a library so they can be published to npm.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.